Jerry Sloan: Utah Jazz

 After departing Chicago, Sloan became a scout for the Utah Jazz for one season.
 He then became coach of the Evansville Thunder of the Continental Basketball Association for the 1984 season but never coached a game instead accepting an assistant coach position with the Jazz.

 After Frank Layden became team president in December 1988, the Jazz chose Sloan as the new head coach.
-Sloan enjoyed a successful run of 16 consecutive seasons of taking his team to the playoffs, during which time he coached future Hall of Famers Karl Malone and John Stockton, along with other players including Jeff Hornacek, Antoine Carr, Tom Chambers, Mark Eaton, and Jeff Malone.
+Sloan enjoyed a successful run of 16 consecutive seasons of taking his team to the playoffs, during which time he coached future Hall of Famers Karl Malone and John Stockton, along with other All-Star-level players including Jeff Hornacek, Antoine Carr, Tom Chambers, Mark Eaton, and Jeff Malone.

 Sloan led the Jazz to six division championships and 10 seasons with greater than 50 wins.
 After advancing to the Western Conference finals three times (1992, 1994 and 1996) but getting eliminated each time, the Jazz reached the NBA Finals twice, losing in 1997 and 1998, both times to his old team, the Chicago Bulls which were led by superstars Michael Jordan and Scottie Pippen and coached by Phil Jackson.
 By the end of this period, he had joined Pat Riley and Phil Jackson as the only coaches with 10 or more seasons winning 50 or more games.

 After the retirement of Stockton and Malone's departure to the Los Angeles Lakers, Sloan coached a younger group of players, including Carlos Boozer, Andrei Kirilenko, Mehmet Okur, and later, Deron Williams.